tsangsiu/RB109/Part_1/Mock_Written_Assessment/mock_written_assessment_edited.md

 On line 7, the method `my_value` is called with an argument `a`.
 Upon the method invocation of `my_value`, the method parameter `b` is assigned to the String that `a` is referencing, which is `"Xyzzy"`.
 At this point, both `b` and `a` point to the same String `"Xyzzy"`.
 Then the character at position `2` of the String that `b` is referencing is re-assigned to `'-'`.
 As indexed assignment is a mutating operation, this change is also reflected on `a`.

-Therefore, when the `puts` method is called with `a` as an argument, it outputs `Xy-zy` to the console.
+Therefore, when the `puts` method is called with `a` as an argument on line 8, it outputs `Xy-zy` to the console.

 21:12